• Home

 FAQs About Pruning Tomatoes

 In this section, I’ll answer some of the most frequently asked questions about pruning tomatoes.
-If your question didn’t get answered after reading through this article, and the FAQs, ask it in the comments below.
-I’ll answer it as soon as I can.
+If you can’t find yours here, then ask it in the comments below.

 How much should I prune my tomato plants?